well-typed/grapesy/docs/status.md

       - we sometimes get `StreamErrorIsReceived NoError` (e.g., run `routeChat` against `wait_for_ready_with_client_timeout_example_server.py`)

+      Status: the former (`ResponseUnexpectedContentLength 0`) is fixed; the latter not yet.

 - [ ] When we run the `SayHelloStreamReply` client against the example C++ server, which does not implement it, we just seem to stall; should use Wireshark to see if that is correct, or whether we are getting some output